TColaco2021/Project-2-Red-vs-Blue-Team/README.md

 # Lab Environment

-In this unit, we used a pre-designed Red vs Blue lab environment located in Windows Azure Lab Services.
+In this project, I used a pre-designed Red vs Blue lab environment located in Windows Azure Lab Services.

    # We were able to RDP into the Windows RDP host machine using the following credentials:

-    Username: azadmin
+    - Username: azadmin
-    Password: p4ssw0rd*
+    - Password: p4ssw0rd*

 # Open the Hyper-V Manager to access the nested machines: